nuradhika/Project-4-Shiny-Application/README.md

 # Project-4-Shiny-Application

-I this project first will create a Shiny application and deploy it on Rstudio's servers.
-Second, I will use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about your application.
+In this project first create a Shiny application and deploy it on Rstudio's servers.
+Second, use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about your application.

 # Instructions